SCM-NV/nano-qmflows/Tutorial.rst

 - Relaunch the calculation.

-Once the remaining overlaps and the couplings have been calculated successfully, the hdf5 files and hamiltonians will be written to both the working directory as well as the scratch folder.
-The overlaps can be found in the working directory.
+Once the remaining overlaps and the couplings have been calculated successfully, the hdf5 files and hamiltonians will be written to both the working directory as well as the scratch folder in a format suitable for PYXAID to run the non-adiabatic excited state molecular dynamics.
+If requested, also the overlap integrals can be found in the working directory.